-16. How do I submit a STR/SAR to FIU-Nepal?
+17. How do I submit a STR/SAR to FIU-Nepal?

-A STR must be submitted at the FIU-Nepal under a prescribed form under Unified Directive No.19 issued by NRB and other directives issued by different regulators (as mentioned in Chapter Two- 2.2) along with the necessary documents.
+A STR/SAR must be submitted at the FIU-Nepal under a prescribed form under Unified Directive No.19 issued by NRB and other directives issued by different regulators (as mentioned in Chapter Two- 2.2) along with the necessary documents.

-17. Does FIU have the automatic system for the reporting STR/SAR?
+18. Does FIU-Nepal have the automatic system for the reporting STR/SAR?

 The FIU-Nepal has introduced the automated system called goAML to the reporting entities.
-STR/SAR should be reported to the FIU-Nepal electronically through goAML web reporting system by BFIs, Insurance sector, Securities dealers (Brokers), Cooperatives with transactions above specified threshold, Retirement fund and assigned REs where as other REs through signed paper reports.
+STR/SAR/TTR should be reported to the FIU-Nepal electronically through goAML web reporting system by BFIs, Insurance companies, Remittance companies andd assigned REs where as other REs through 'Message Board' (In-built email platform) of goAML system.

-18. What should I include in a STR/SAR?
+19. What should I include in a STR/SAR?

-Suspicious Transactions Reports (STRs) include detailed information about transactions that are suspected violations of law or appear to be suspicious or arouse suspicion or has reasonable grounds to suspect that if the property is related to ML/TF or other offence.
+Suspicious Transactions Reports (STRs) include

+detailed information about transactions that are suspected violations of law or appear to be suspicious or arouse suspicion or has reasonable grounds to suspect that if the property is related to ML/TF or other offence.
 An activity may be included in the Suspicious Transactions Reports (SARs) if the activity gives rise to a suspicion that the account holder is attempting to hide something or make an illegal transaction.

 The quality of a STR/SAR is only as good as the content, therefore, it should include, 'who, what, where, when, why, how and which predicate offence'.
-It should also include all supporting documents and the analysis required under Unified Directive No. 19 for BFIs and other directives issued by different regulators.
+It should also include all supporting documents as per directive issued by concerned regulators.

-19. Is a single red flag or indicator sufficient to report suspicious transactions/activities?
+20. Is a single red flag or indicator sufficient to report suspicious transactions/ activities?